mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 # Common troubleshooting

-one or two things that you typically need to troubleshoot when self-hosting this application can be from a system design perspective (computation resources, networking configurations) can be when installing / configuring the software
+One or two things that you typically need to troubleshoot when self-hosting this application can be from a system design perspective (computation resources, networking configurations) can be when installing / configuring the software

-- Some recipes url failed to import through mealie, because those sites didn't support ld+jason format.
+- Some recipe URLs failed to import through Mealie, because those sites didn't support ld+jason format.

-- When installing aws cli I created the folder .aws/credentials under ubuntu user.
-When I ran the command with sudo it was looking inside of /root/.aws so I fixed that by adding the folder in there.
+- When installing AWS CLI I created the folder .aws/credentials under the Ubuntu user.
+When I ran the command with sudo it was looking inside of /root/.aws and wouldn't work.
+So I fixed that by adding the folder inside of /root/.